Nueces Mosque Reconstruction Project

 Social Events

-Hundreds of students congregate everyday at Nueces Mosque to pray, eat, study, and work together building lifelong bonds and a community unlike any other.
+Hundreds of students congregate every day at Nueces Mosque to pray, eat, study, and work together building lifelong bonds and a community unlike any other.

 Frequently Asked Questions (FAQ)